Skip to content

 Presets in DxO Photolab 7

-DxO PhotoLab 7 has more than 30 presets, enabling you to process your photo with just one click.
-You can also save the sum of your edit as a preset – meaning you’ll never have to repeat your best work.
+DxO PhotoLab has more than 30 presets, enabling you to process your photo with just one click.
+You can also save the sum of your edits as a preset, so you’ll never have to repeat your best work.

 If you crave more presets, I strongly recommend you look at DxO’s wonderfully nostalgic Film pack.
 Read DxO Filmpack Review for more information, samples, and comparisons.